 Some believe that English children in the 19th century would pick strawberries and string them on grass straws to sell as “straws of berries."
 Others think the name came from the practice of placing straw around the plants to protect them from the weather.
 Most people, however, believe “strawberry" came from “strewn berry" since strawberries appear to be “strewn" about on the plants where they grow.

-The state of California produces about 88 percent of the fresh and frozen strawberries consumed in the United States.
-In 2010, more than 2 billion pounds of strawberries were handpicked and shipped all over the country.
+The state of California produces almost 90 percent of the strawberries consumed in the United States.
+In 2010, more than 2 billion pounds of strawberries were hand-picked and shipped all over the country.

 Fun strawberry facts: